rfabbri/pd-macambira/externals/moocow/hello/README.txt

     use GNU autotools to manage your own Pd external package.

   Files
-    $(top_srcdir)/m4
+    $(top_srcdir)/common
-        The directory m4/ should be copied to your top-level package directory.
+        The directory common/ includes common code for the autotools packages.
+Copy it to your top-level package directory.

+    $(top_srcdir)/common/m4
+        Contains m4 macros for autotools.
 See "ax_pd_external.m4" for details.

-    $(top_srcdir)/pdexternal.am
+    $(top_srcdir)/common/pdexternal.am
-        The file pdexternal.am should be copied to your top-level package directory See "pdexternal.am" for details.
+        May be included in your package's Makefile.am.
+See "pdexternal.am" for details.

-    $(srcdir)/mooPdUtils.h (optional)
+    $(top_srcdir)/common/mooPdUtils.h (optional)
-        The file mooPdUtils.h may be copied to your source-level directory.
+        The file mooPdUtils.h may be included by your C source files.
         Currently, this only provides a PDEXT_UNUSED macro to avoid annoying gcc warnings under -W.

   Running aclocal
-    You must pass the "-I m4" flag to aclocal when you call it.
+    You must pass the "-I common/m4" flag to aclocal when you call it.
 For maintainer-mode rebuilding and autoreconf, you should add the following to your top-level Makefile.am:

-     ACLOCAL_AMFLAGS = -I m4
+     ACLOCAL_AMFLAGS = -I $(top_srcdir)/common/m4

     See the example package's autogen.sh for a useful wrapper script.